ToxcGang/DrawableSuits/README.md

 - Decal placement is single-shot: holding left mouse or RT places one decal until the input is released and pressed again.
 - UV fallback mode shows a non-interactive rotated decal preview over the texture panel.
 - Part buttons default to `All`; selecting a region renders only that avatar proxy region in third person and restricts painting, erase, and decals to its UV mask.
+- Part classification uses anatomy-style geometry gates before bone hints, so helmet/top-cap geometry is selectable even if the suit bones do not expose a recognizable helmet bone.
+- Part diagnostics list raw and cleaned triangle counts, component cleanup, per-part bounds, UV pixel counts, and mapped bone names in `PartClassifierBuilt`.
 - UV fallback mode hides UV islands outside the selected part while preserving the same complete saved texture data.

 Troubleshooting:

 - If no decal preview appears, confirm a decal row is selected and Decal tool is active, then check `DecalPreviewUpdated` or `DecalPreviewHidden` diagnostics.
+- If Helmet is unavailable or a part shows pieces of another part, confirm the installed package is 0.5.1 or newer and check `PartClassifierBuilt` for raw/cleaned counts, component cleanup, and `helmetRecoveredByTopCap`.
-- If a requested part is unavailable on a modded suit, it contained no classified geometry; use `All` or check `PartClassifierBuilt` diagnostics for triangle and mask counts.
+- If a requested part is unavailable on a modded suit, it contained no classified visible geometry; use `All` or check `PartClassifierBuilt` diagnostics for triangle and mask counts.
+- If a part is selectable but painting does nothing, it may be visible-only with no editable UV pixels.
+The status line will warn that the geometry has no editable UV pixels.
 - If painting a selected part changes another visible surface, check for the shared-UV warning in the status/log.
 A suit that maps multiple body regions to the same texture pixels cannot be fully isolated at the texture level.
+Tiny raster edge overlaps are ignored in 0.5.1 to avoid false warnings.
 - If decals stamp repeatedly while holding input, confirm the installed package is 0.4.8 or newer and check for `DecalStampCommitted` entries; there should be one per press/release cycle.
 - If entering a session starts on a black screen before opening DrawableSuits, check `SessionSafetyCheck` lines.
 They list `Camera.main`, active cameras, camera target textures, local player flags, prompt context such as grab/hover fields, local renderer materials, and any repaired DrawableSuits objects.
 DrawableSuits should report no active DrawableSuits cameras while `EditorOpen=False`.
 - If the black screen shows `Grab: [E]` and `SessionSafetyCheck` reports `Camera.main=null`, inspect `LogOutput.log` for repeated `JetpackWarning` `PlayerControllerB.LateUpdate` `NullReferenceException`.
 By default, DrawableSuits disables only `JetpackWarning.Patches.PlayerControllerB_LateUpdate_Postfix` after repeated failures and logs the unpatch result in `diagnostics.log`.
 Set `AutoDisableBrokenJetpackWarningLateUpdatePatch=false` to turn this compatibility guard off.